flairNLP/flairnlp.github.io/docs/tutorial-training/how-to-train-sequence-tagger.md

 This tutorial section show you how to train state-of-the-art NER models and other taggers in Flair.

-## Training a Named Entity Recognition (NER) Model with Transformers
+## Training a named entity recognition (NER) model with transformers

 For a state-of-the-art NER sytem you should fine-tune transformer embeddings, and use full document context (see our [FLERT](https://arxiv.org/abs/2011.06993) paper for details).